-- The country in which the business is to be conducted. - Any 'red flags' in respect of the Third Party's directors, beneficial owners, or any know or potential business partners. - The nature of the proposed project or transaction. - The sector in which the Third Party works.
+- The country in which the business is to be conducted. - The Third Party's potential business partners. - The nature of the proposed project or transaction. - The sector in which the Third Party works.

-- Ensure that any transactions and expenditure are recorded appropriately, or are approved as required by any applicable policy. - If you are aware of a bribe or facilitation payment being requested or made, you must report it immediately to your line manager, the Group Legal team, or to Safecall.
+- Ensure that any transactions and expenditure are recorded appropriately. - If you are aware of a bribe or facilitation payment being requested or made, you must report it immediately to your line manager, the Group Legal team, or to Safecall.